Reubes77/NautilusSwimAcademy/README.md

  Welcome to the Nautilus Swimcademy Website.

 The Nautilus Swimcademy is a landing page for people who have a desire to learn to swim, improve their swimming technique, get healthy & improve fitness or to overcome their fear of water.
-I wanted to create a website that give users a place to find information that would inform them about swimming and seeing this as a healthy lifestyle exercise options as well as attract parents who want to give their children the opportunity to learn to swim in order to better prepare them when faced with water.
-I aimed to make the website as intuitive and easily to navigate.
+My aim was to create a website that gives users a place to find information that would inform them about swimming and hopefully include swimming as part of change towards a healthier lifestyle.

+Life has become so rushed, and swimming is a low-impact exercise that offers numerous physical and mental health benefits.
+The opportunity to learn to swim at a young age is one of the best gifts a parent can give their child, as kids learn water safety, build their confidence, physical and mental health, as well as social skills, and most of all just learn to have fun safely and confidently.

+The design of this website is intended to be intuitive and easy to navigate, providing users with a simple and seamless experience.

  Users of this website will be able to find the following information: